 Doctoral Consortium Submissions

 The Doctoral Consortium provides an opportunity for Ph.D. students to discuss and explore their research interests and career objectives with a panel of established researchers in computing.
-Ph.D. students who have decided on their thesis research topics and have produced (either preliminary or substantial) thesis research results are eligible to submit.
-The typical proposer, therefore, is in the mid or late stages of their Ph.D. program.
-Doctoral Consortium proposals must include the following:
+Ph.D. students who are at least in their third year or have defended their dissertation proposal (successfully or unsuccessfully) are eligible to submit.

-● Statement of expectations (up to 250 words, stating what you expect to gain from presenting and participating in the Doctoral Consortium as well as what you think you can contribute)
+- Statement of expectations (up to 250 words, stating what you expect to gain from presenting and participating in the Doctoral Consortium)

 For questions regarding submissions please contact the Program Committee.